-One of the most common complaints brought to health care practitioners these days is insomnia.
+One of the most common complaints brought to health care practitioners these days is poor sleep, and cortisol is major culprit.

 Not getting to sleep or not staying asleep throughout the night – or both, can interfere with your ability to manage your health—and your life!
-It can contribute to memory loss/dementia, higher blood sugars (leading to Type II diabetes), fatigue, inflammation and increased obesity.,
+It can contribute to memory loss, fluctuations in blood sugar, fatigue, inflammation and difficulties in weight management.,

-In seeking solutions to insomnia, we often find a common cause—an adrenal hormone called cortisol that rises when we feel stressed.
+In seeking solutions to help with sleep, we often find a common cause—an adrenal hormone called cortisol that rises when we feel stressed.

 Cortisol is normally released in a circadian rhythm throughout the day, with highest levels in the morning and lowest levels at around midnight.